UofT-UTSC-CS-sandbox/final-term-project-fullcommit/doc/sprint1/SysDesign.md

 ## High-level Overview of Classes

 ### Overview:
-<i> We are building a Hospital Management web app.
-It will use the MERN techstack and an MVC pattern.
+<i> Our Hospital Management web app will use the MERN techstack and an MVC pattern.
 </i>

 ### Modules: